 Changes to Masters Degrees

-The University of Divinity is making significant changes to its Masters degrees from 1 September 2017.
+In 2017 the University of Divinity made significant changes to its Masters degrees with effect from 1 September 2017.
 These changes are the outcome of the University’s five-yearly review of its Masters degrees, completed in November 2016.
 There are three key changes:

 - Award names are being changed to reflect simply and directly the content of awards.
 Previously, many awards were called “Master of Arts (Specialisation)”.
 This is being amended for clarity to “Master of Specialisation“.
 More significantly the present Master of Theological Studies, or MTS, an award only available to students with a BTheol or equivalent, is being renamed the Master of Theology (Coursework), or MTh.
 Similarly, the present Master of Arts (Theology), or MA(Theol), a first degree in theology for students with a degree in another discipline, is being renamed the Master of Theological Studies, or MTS.
 These changes are to align UD award names with international practice, to ensure graduate qualifications are easily recognised.